What is herbal medicine?

-Often, herbs may be used together because the combination is more effective and may have fewer side effects.
+Practitioners often use herbs together because the combination is more effective.
 Health care providers must take many factors into account when recommending herbs, including the species and variety of the plant, the plant's habitat, how it was stored and processed, and whether or not there are contaminants (including heavy metals and pesticides).

 What is herbal medicine good for?

 - Ginkgo (Ginkgo biloba) has been used in traditional medicine to treat circulatory disorders and enhance memory.
-Although not all studies agree, ginkgo may be especially effective in treating dementia (including Alzheimer's disease) and intermittent claudication (poor circulation in the legs).
+Although not all studies agree, ginkgo may be especially effective in treating dementia (including Alzheimer disease) and intermittent claudication (poor circulation in the legs).
 It also shows promise for enhancing memory in older adults.
 Laboratory studies have shown that ginkgo improves blood circulation by dilating blood vessels and reducing the stickiness of blood platelets.
-By the same token, this means ginkgo may also increase the effect of some blood thinning medications, including aspirin.
-People taking blood thinning medications should ask their doctor before using ginkgo.
-Caution should also be taken with people with a history of seizures and people with fertility issues; speak with your physician.
+By the same token, this means ginkgo may also increase the effect of some blood-thinning medications, including aspirin.
+People taking blood-thinning medications should ask their doctor before using ginkgo.
+People with a history of seizures and people with fertility issues should also use concern; Speak with your physician.

-- Kava kava (Piper methysticum) is said to elevate mood, enhance well being and contentment, and produce a feeling of relaxation.
-Several studies have found that kava may be useful in the treatment of anxiety, insomnia, and related nervous disorders.
+- Kava kava (Piper methysticum) is said to elevate mood, enhance wellbeing and contentment, and produce a feeling of relaxation.
+Several studies show that kava may help treat anxiety, insomnia, and related nervous disorders.
 However, there is serious concern that kava may cause liver damage.
-It's not clear whether the kava itself caused liver damage in a few people, or whether it was taking kava in combination with other drugs or herbs.
-It's also not clear whether kava is dangerous at previously recommended doses, or only at higher doses.
+It is not clear whether the kava itself caused liver damage in a few people, or whether it was taking kava in combination with other drugs or herbs.
+It is also not clear whether kava is dangerous at previously recommended doses, or only at higher doses.
 Some countries have taken kava off the market.
-It remains available in the United States, but the Food and Drug Administration (FDA) issued a consumer advisory in March of 2002 regarding the "rare" but potential risk of liver failure associated with kava containing products.
+It remains available in the United States, but the Food and Drug Administration (FDA) issued a consumer advisory in March of 2002 regarding the "rare" but potential risk of liver failure associated with kava-containing products.

-- Saw palmetto (Serenoa repens) is used by more than 2 million men in the United States for the treatment of benign prostatic hyperplasia (BPH), a non cancerous enlargement of the prostate gland.
-A number of studies suggest that the herb is effective for treating symptoms, including frequent urination, having trouble starting or maintaining urination, and needing to urinate during the night.
-But a well-conducted study published in the February 9, 2006 edition of the New England Journal of Medicine found that saw palmetto was no better than placebo in relieving the signs and symptoms of BPH.
+- Saw palmetto (Serenoa repens) is used by more than 2 million men in the United States for the treatment of benign prostatic hyperplasia (BPH), a noncancerous enlargement of the prostate gland.
+Several studies suggest that the herb is effective for treating symptoms, including frequent urination, having trouble starting or maintaining urination, and needing to urinate during the night.
+But not all studies agree.
+At least one well-conducted study found that saw palmetto was no better than placebo in relieving the signs and symptoms of BPH.

 - Valerian (Valeriana officinalis) is a popular alternative to commonly prescribed medications for sleep problems because it is considered to be both safe and gentle.
 Some studies bear this out, although not all have found valerian to be effective.
 Unlike many prescription sleeping pills, valerian may have fewer side effects, such as morning drowsiness.
 However, Valerian does interact with some medications, particularly psychiatric medications, so you should speak to your doctor to see if Valerian is right for you.